jm2601/jm2601/README.md

 👨‍💻 I'm a Software Engineer with a passion for coding and technology.
 My journey began in 2020, and since then, I've been continuously learning and growing in the tech space.

-🎓 I will be graduating from the University of California, Merced in May 2024 with a Bachelor's degree in Computer Science and Engineering, where I honed my skills in Python, C++, Image Processing, Computer Vision, and Database Systems.
+🎓 I recently graduated from the University of California, Merced in May 2024 with a Bachelor's degree in Computer Science and Engineering, where I honed my skills in Python, C++, Image Processing, Computer Vision, and Database Systems.

 🌱 Currently, I'm focused on improving my expertise in Data Science and Machine Learning, and I'm always on the lookout for new and challenging projects.